+3.4.2 A simple browser example

+In this section, we’ll first show an example in XAML of how you could create your own simple browser.
+Then we’ll take a look at a translation of that XAML to IronRuby.
+In Chapter x, we’ll take a closer look at how I think IronRuby and XAML will be used to develop desktop applications, which is a kind of middle ground between both worlds.

-3..2 A simple browser exampleThe first we’re going to see creat in XAML (listing 3.6) hen load that into an application from IronRuby.
-The second is using IronRuby to build up the layout from code.
+The first example we’re going to see a layout created in XAML (listing 3.6).
+Then we’ll load that into an application from IronRuby.
+The second example is using IronRuby to build up the layout from code.

 The example we’ll be creating is a simple browser application with an address bar, a button to fetch a page and a frame that will display the webpage.
 Figure 3.5 shows our browser in action.